softpian/RedditVM/README.md

 ---------------
 * [ViewModel][21] - Stores and manages UI-related data in a lifecycle conscious way
 * [LiveData][22] - Observable data holder class which is lifecycle-aware of other app components such as activities, fragments, or services
-* [Dagger2][23] - Framework to implement Dependency injection pattern for Android and Java
+* [Dagger 2][23] - Framework to implement Dependency injection pattern for Android and Java
 * [Retrofit][1] - Type-safe HTTP client for Android and Java which makes it easier to consume RESTful API services.
 * [OkHttp Logging Intercepter][2] - Logs HTTP request and response data with different logging levels in order to debug HTTP error
 * [Moshi][3] - JSON library for Android and Java which makes it easy to parse JSON into Java objects.
 Used with Retrofit Moshi converter